Diabetes: what can I do to keep healthy?

 Your doctor may also help you to learn how to check your blood glucose at home, especially if you need to take insulin.

 Some people control their diabetes with just diet and exercise.
-But most people with diabetes need to take medications.
+But most people with diabetes need to take medicines.
 There are different types.

-Medications to keep your blood pressure and cholesterol levels healthy.
-These medications reduce the chance of a heart attack or a stroke.
-You might also need to take a low dose of aspirin or a similar medication, to thin your blood.
+Medicines to keep your blood pressure and cholesterol levels healthy.
+These medicines reduce the chance of a heart attack or a stroke.
+You might also need to take a low dose of aspirin or a similar medicine, to thin your blood.

-You'll probably need to take more than one type of medication.
-It can be hard to keep track of all the medications you are taking.
+You'll probably need to take more than one type of medicine.
+It can be hard to keep track of all the medicines you are taking.
 Ask your doctor or pharmacist for help.
-You might want to try a pill organizer.
+You might want to try a pill organiser.

-It's important to take all your medications as prescribed by your doctor.
+It's important to take all your medicines as prescribed by your doctor.
 This gives you the best chance of staying healthy.

 Adjusting your medication

 It's likely that your doctor will adjust your medications from time to time.
 This is a good sign.
 It means that your doctor is paying close attention to your condition, and changing your medication based on what your body needs at a particular time.
 It doesn't mean that you are doing anything wrong.

 Side effects of medications

 Some medicines have side effects.
 If you are having problems with your medicines, don't just stop taking them.
 Talk to your doctor first.
 You don't have to put up with side effects.
 You may need to switch to a different type of medicine, or to a different dose.